Centralizers in the Group of Interval Exchange Transformations: Introduction

 The set of all IETs forms a group $\mathbb{G}$ under composition.
-Given $T\in \mathbb{G}$, let $C(T)$ denote the centralizer of $T$ and let $\langle T \rangle$ denote the cyclic subgroup generated by $T$.
-Novak \cite{Novak1} proved that, under some mild hypotheses on $T$, the quotient $C(T)/\langle T \rangle$ is finite.
-However, there are examples of IETs which satisfy the hypotheses of Novak's theorem but for which $C(T)/\langle T \rangle$ is nontrivial.
+Given $T\in \mathbb{G}$, let $C(T)$ denote the centralizer of $T$ in $\mathbb{G}$ and let $\langle T \rangle$ denote the cyclic subgroup generated by $T$.
+Novak proved that the quotient $C(T)/\langle T \rangle$ is typically finite \cite[Proposition~5.3]{Novak1}.
+However, there are examples of IETs which satisfy the hypotheses of Novak's theorem for which $C(T) \neq \langle T \rangle$ (some of these examples will be described in the next section of this paper).
+In fact, to the best of the author's knowledge, the only previously known examples where it could be proven that $C(T)=\langle T \rangle$ are due to del Junco \cite{delJunco}, who constructed IETs which do not commute with any Lebesgue measure preserving transformations of $[0,1)$ except for their powers.